hadi16/RegexEngine/README.md

 # RegexEngine
-# authors: Alex Hadi and Chelle Plaisted
+# Authors: Alex Hadi and Chelle Plaisted

 RegexEngine is an engine to process regular expressions and accept or reject test strings.

 DEPENDENCIES
--python3
--'click' (for help with the command line portion of the project):
+-Python 3.6.0 or later (required for f-strings) -'click' (for help with the command line portion of the project):
-  - on Windows: pip install click or to upgrade: python -m pip install --upgrade pip -'rstr' (for help with generating random strings for accept tests):
+  - on Windows: pip install click
+  - on macOS: pip3 install click
+-'rstr' (for help with generating random strings for accept tests):
   - on Windows: pip install rstr
+  - on macOS: pip3 install rstr
 -'jsonschema' (for help with validating json formatting in batch mode):
   - on Windows: pip install jsonschema
+  - on macOS: pip3 install jsonschema

 STEPS TO RUN & EXPECTED OUTPUT
 1. Clone the project.
-2. Navigate to the RegexEngine folder.
+2. Navigate to the directory containing the RegexEngine folder (or folder that contains the code).
 3. To run in regular mode, enter: "python RegexEngine -r testPattern -s testStr"
   - testPattern : The regular expression you wish to test against.
   - testStr : The string to be checked against the given regular expression.